reiprasetyastudy-repo/classnameprediction/README.md

 ## Notes

-- Start with Python for best heuristic parsing; Java is supported with basic regex
+- Start with Python for best heuristic parsing; Java and C# are supported with regex
 - Use `--mask` to replace the declared class identifier with `____` to avoid label leakage
 - Consider rate limits and licenses when mining GitHub; export `GITHUB_TOKEN` for higher clone limits
 - Large files and artifacts are ignored via `.gitignore`